 Above was just a quick test to determine whether the location had potential.

 Above, I certainly didn’t want a hedge.

 How I set up my work

-It had to be dark.
+It had to be dark to provide a visual connection with the scene from the play below.
 Since the clocks have gone forward this meant waiting until after 8pm.
 I wanted to use lighting in three ways.
 One, to light up the tree in a ‘Godot’ way with branches highlighted against a black sky.
 Two, to light up my subjects’ faces and three, to light the floor to give a staged look.

 I initially hoped that car headlights would be enough to provide lighting for the tree but it quickly became clear that this wouldn’t work.
 The light was not high enough and positioning the car exactly as needed was impossible.
 I considered whether I would be better borrowing a generator to allow me to use indoor lighting equipment outdoors.
 However, I moved on to use two miner’s LED cap lamps as shown below.